AmitAvrahami/Market-Manager/README.md

 # Product Manager

-A product management application.
+A comprehensive product management application.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (version 14 or higher)
 - [npm](https://www.npmjs.com/) (installed with Node.js)

 ## Technologies Used

 - **React**: For building the user interface
 - **Tailwind CSS**: For styling and responsive design
 - **Material-UI**: For additional UI components